Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Ablation Study with Lorenz System

 In summary, $\text{OdePINN}_\text{grad+causal}$ successfully integrates both methodologies, ensuring adherence to the initial condition and minimizing ODE loss.
 This dual approach enables the model to more accurately approximate the true solution.
-These observations are further illustrated in Figure \ref{fig:lorenz_forward_analysis}.
+These observations are further illustrated in \figurename~\ref{fig:lorenz_forward_analysis}.
 Note that evaluation losses are computed across the entire period, with the weighting coefficients $\lambda_i$ maintained at 1.0; $\text{OdePINN}_\text{orig}$ are not shown as the losses are at different scales and its approximation is similar to $\text{OdePINN}_\text{causal}$.
-Figure \ref{fig:lorenz_forward_lossterms} demonstrates that the $\text{OdePINN}_\text{grad+causal}$ model achieves a significantly low final total loss of $1.6 \cdot 10^{-4}$, which is considerably less than that of the $\text{OdePINN}_\text{causal}$ at $2.2 \cdot 10^{-3}$.
+Fig \ref{fig:lorenz_forward_analysis}a demonstrates that the $\text{OdePINN}_\text{grad+causal}$ model achieves a significantly low final total loss of $1.6 \cdot 10^{-4}$, which is considerably less than that of the $\text{OdePINN}_\text{causal}$ at $2.2 \cdot 10^{-3}$.
 The remaining models display higher losses of 0.046 and 0.056, with the baseline model showing slightly better performance.
 Comparison of errors across the models indicates that Gradient Balancing substantially enhances convergence towards the data loss term $\mathcal{L}_{data}$.
 The data losses for $\text{OdePINN}_\text{grad}$ and $\text{OdePINN}_\text{grad+causal}$ are recorded at $1.4 \cdot 10^{-8}$ and $8.9 \cdot 10^{-9}$, respectively, which are significantly lower than the approximately $10^{-2}$ or $10^{-3}$ observed in the other models.
-For an in-depth analysis of the method, see \cite{Wang2020UnderstandingAM}.
+Despite achieving a significantly lower data loss, the total loss of $\text{OdePINN}_\text{grad}$ is $6.3 \cdot 10^{-2}$, slightly higher than the baseline model's $4.5 \cdot 10^{-2}$, due to a higher ODE loss.
+This technique enables the neural network to better fit the initial condition but simultaneously makes it harder to satisfy the ODE loss, resulting in higher ODE and overall losses.
+Greater detail on the usage and analysis of this method is provided in \cite{Wang2020UnderstandingAM}.
+Ultimately, the root mean squared error between the grad model and the true solution is 11.9, slightly better than the baseline's 12.18, though both remain far from a perfect solution.